moreh-dev/LLM-Shearing/icl_eval/README.md

 cd lm-evaluation-harness
 pip install -e .
 ```
-After installation, please refer to `run_eval.sh` to check out how to run evaluations with the pruned models and source models.
+After installation, please refer to `run_eval_new.sh` to check out how to run evaluations with the pruned models and source models.

 ### Metrics for each task
 We use the following metrics for each task: